dominhnhut01/auto_labelling/README.md

 - Create the virtual environment and activate it
 - cd into this repository and run `pip install -r requirement.txt`
 ## How to use
 1/ COPY (NOT MOVE) the images which have the same background and paste them into separate folder in "/dataset/process" directory.
-This can only be used on images which have separate background images!
+This can only be used on images which have separate background images and have no snowy or rainy weather!
 If they don't, we have to label them manually!
 2/ Find an image containing only background and set its name to "background.<extension>" 3/ Run the script "background_substraction_video_multifile.py" 4/ When two windows pop up, there will be trackbar for us to adjust the parameters.
 List of parameters in order: